jeshwanthreddy13/Dino_C/README.md

 # Dino_C
 This is a game made with only C.
  In this project there are five .c files that make this game a whole and 2 header files.
- This is a basic dinosaur escaping obstacles type game with basic graphics.
+ This is a basic dinosaur jumping over obstacles type game with basic graphics.
  I have used the ncurses library to accomplish most of the stuff that happens in this project and used most of the functions again and again in order to make it short and compact.
  I have commented after every line in most of the files to make the peices of codes more understandable and logically sound.